-Shopping campaigns can be called as the ‘virtual asset’ of the retailers.
+Shopping campaigns can be called the ‘virtual asset’ of the retailers.
 It is best used by them to promote the products online and bring more traffic to their website.
-Three things are needed to get started, product data is needed to be sent to the merchant center and create a campaign in Google ads.
+Three things are needed to get started, product data needed to be sent to the merchant center, and create a campaign in Google ads.

 a.
 Google Shopping Bidding: